abcd19/st-grid/README.md

-JavaScript components for building storage and accounting UI forms.
+Set of JavaScript components for building storage and accounting web forms.
 Based on React UI library.

 ## Installation